Continuing Education Activity

-- Persecutory - The central theme is being conspired against, attacked, harassed, obstructed in pursuit of long-term goals
+- Persecutory - The central theme is being conspired against, attacked, harassed, obstructed in the pursuit of long-term goals.

-Delusional disorder is relatively rare, has a later age of onset as compared to schizophrenia and does not show a gender predominance.
+Delusional disorder is relatively rare, has a later age of onset as compared to schizophrenia, and does not show a gender predominance.
 The patients are also relatively stable.
-The exact cause of delusional disorder is unknown.
+The exact cause of the delusional disorder is unknown.

 Many biological conditions like substance use, medical conditions, neurological conditions can cause delusions.
-Delusional disorder involves the limbic system and basal ganglia in those with intact cortical functioning.
+The delusional disorder involves the limbic system and basal ganglia in those with intact cortical functioning.

-Hypersensitive persons and ego defense mechanisms like reaction formation, projection and denial are some psychodynamic theories for delusional disorder.
-Social isolation, envy, distrust, suspicion, and low self-esteem are some of the factors which when becoming intolerable leads to a person seeking an explanation and thus form a delusion as a solution.
+Hypersensitive persons and ego defense mechanisms like reaction formation, projection, and denial are some psychodynamic theories for delusional disorder.
+Social isolation, envy, distrust, suspicion, and low self-esteem are some of the factors which when becoming intolerable leads to a person seeking an explanation and thus forming a delusion as a solution.

-Immigrants with language barrier, deaf and visually impaired persons as well as the elderly are special populations who are more vulnerable to delusions.
+Immigrants with language barriers, deaf and visually impaired persons, as well as the elderly, are special populations who are more vulnerable to delusions.

 Generally, global functioning is more or less preserved as compared to other disorders.
 Impairment can be significant in one's occupation.
 There may be social isolation.
 A unique finding is apparent normal psychological functioning and appearance when not discussing the specific delusion.

 - Somatic type: Also called monosymptomatic hypochondriacal psychosis and the reality impairment is severe.
-The patient is unarguably convinced of the severity of symptoms.
-The most common type of somatic delusions is that of infestation example with parasites, body dysmorphic delusion and those of body odor or halitosis.
+The patient is unarguably convinced of the severity of the symptoms.
+The most common type of somatic delusions is that of infestation example with parasites, body dysmorphic delusion, and of body odor or halitosis.
 These patients also have anxiety and nervousness.